Programmes and Regulations

 Value Education:

-Discipline centric skill will improve the technical knowledge and enabling students to solve real life problems.
+Discipline centric skill which will improve the technical knowledge, enabling students to solve real life problems.

 Professional Competency Skill: